 - Hormone replacement therapy (HRT).
 Taking estrogen-only HRT, not containing progesterone, or drug tibolone, you can increase the likelihood of cancer.
 HRT, estrogen is prescribed only to women who have had a hysterectomy - surgery to remove the uterus.

 Being overweight is an important risk factor for cervical cancer.
 After menopause adipose tissue in the body is the major source of estrogen synthesis.
 Women with excess body weight may be high levels of estrogen.
 One of the three types of cancer of the uterus triggers obesity.
 In addition, there is some evidence that physical inactivity increases the likelihood of disease.

-A very small number of cases of uterine cancer provoke changes in certain genes.
+A very small number of cases of cancer of the uterus provoke changes in certain genes.
 But if you have close relatives (parents, children, sisters, brothers) who have had bowel cancer, breast cancer or endometrial cancer, there is a risk of the disease.

-Women with hereditary nonpolyposis colorectal cancer have a defective gene that increases the likelihood of bowel cancer and uterine at 30-60%.
+Women with hereditary nonpolyposis colorectal cancer have a defective gene that increases the likelihood of cancer of the intestine and uterus by 30-60%.
 In such cases it is necessary to carry out inspections.

 When Cowden syndrome, a genetic disorder, there is an increased risk of benign and malignant tumors, including cervical cancer.

 A hormonal drug, which is used in the treatment of malignant breast tumors.
 To some extent, it can increase the chance of cancer of the uterus, but, as a rule, with a long reception.
 But in the course of the treatment of breast cancer with tamoxifen benefits outweigh the risks.

 - Thickening of the endometrium or endometrial hyperplasia.
 Symptoms include heavy menstruation and bleeding between or after menopause.